Emmotes/ic_spoilers/docs/walnut.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Job's Done** (Guess)
-> Adds a 1000% bonus to $(upgrade_name id) for 60 seconds when completing a quest or entering a completed area.
+> Adds a 1000% bonus to Documancer for 60 seconds when completing a quest or entering a completed area.
 Killing enemies in completed areas resets the duration to 60 seconds.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>